-How to Force Update Google Play Store?
 Google Play Store is the official app store for the devices powered by Android.
-It is the one-stop-shop for millions of Android apps and games, e-books and movies, etc. Downloading and updating apps from the Google Play Store is fairly easy.
+It is the one-stop shop for millions of Android apps and games, e-books and movies, etc. Downloading and updating apps from the Google Play Store is fairly easy.
 You just have to search for your preferred app on the Play Store and hit install to download the app.
 That is it.
 Your app is downloaded.
-Updating any app with Play Store is equally simple.
-So, we can use Play Store to update our apps but how do we update Play Store itself?
-Play Store is actually updated automatically in the background, unlike the other apps that we update whenever we please.
+Updating any app with the Play Store is equally simple.
+So, we can use Play Store to update our apps but how do we force update Play Store itself?
+Are you unaware of it?
+Keep reading till the end!

 3 Ways to Update Google Play Store [Force Update]

 While the Google Play Store normally stays up-to-date without causing any trouble, you may face problems with it sometimes.
 Your Play Store might stop working or just cease to download any app because it has not been updated properly or hasn’t been updated due to some reasons.
 In such cases, you might want to update your Play Store manually.
 Here are three ways in which you can update the Google Play Store.

 Note: Since Android smartphones do not have the same Settings options, they vary from manufacturer to manufacturer.
 Hence, ensure the correct settings before changing any on your device.
 The below steps were performed on OnePlus Nord CE 5G.

 Method 1: Play Store Settings

 Though the Play Store updates itself automatically, it does provide its users with an option to update it manually in case of problems and the process is quite easy.
 Though there is no direct button to start an update, opening the Play Store version will automatically start updating your app.
 To update the Play Store manually,

 1. Launch the Play Store app on your Android device.

 2. Tap on the profile picture in the top right corner.